 of religious studies requires critical reflection on ideas about the nature of reality, ideal forms of human society, rituals of individual and societal identity, and sources of authority in personal and social morality.

-are formally trained in Judaism, Christianity, Islam, Hinduism, and Buddhism.
+are formally trained in Biblical Studies, Christianity, Islam, Hinduism, and Buddhism.
 Our areas of expertise range from the ancient period to the present day, spanning the Near East and the Mediterranean, Europe, South, Southeast and East Asia, and the Americas.
-Every year we cross-list a variety of courses with Asian Studies and with Feminist and Gender Studies, and we regularly offer courses on Indigenous Traditions.
+Every year we cross-list a variety of courses with Asian Studies, Feminist and Gender Studies, and Race, Ethnicity and Migration Studies, and we regularly offer courses on Indigenous Traditions.

 warmly invites you to explore our curriculum and to discover the many ways that the study of religion inspires self-reflection and enhances critical thinking, offers knowledge of diverse cultures, and enriches the liberal arts education.

 Roshan Iqbal to deliver lecture in honor of Professor Emeritus David Weddle, Friday, Feb.
 21.

 Dylan Compton wins the 2019 Hastings Prize for his excellent senior thesis.
 Congratulations, Dylan!

 One Religion major elected to Phi Beta Kappa in 2019: Dylan Compton '19.
 Congratulations!